-1. Does the project have a budget narrative justification, which provides additional project specific information on any major budget choices or higher than usual staffing, operational or travel costs, so as to explain how the project ensures value for money?
-Y 2.
-Are unit costs (e.g. for travel, consultancies, procurement of materials etc) comparable with those used in similar interventions (either in similar country contexts, within regions, or in past Y interventions in the same country context)?
-If not, this needs to be explained in the budget narrative section.
-3. Is the proposed budget proportionate to the expected project outcomes and to the scope of the project (e.g. number, size and remoteness of geographic zones and number of proposed direct and indirect beneficiaries)?
+UCATION A SUBMICE ; Does the project have a budget narrative justification, which provides additional project specific information on any major budget choices or higher than usual staffing, operational or travel costs, so Y as to explain how the project ensures value for money? i 2.
+Are unit costs (e.g. for travel, consultancies, procurement of materials etc) comparable with those γ used in similar interventions (either in similar country contexts, within regions, or in past 1 interventions in the same country context)?
+If not, this needs to be explained in the budget narrative section. - è.
+Is the proposed budget proportionate to the expected project outcomes and to the scope of the project (e.g. number, size and remoteness of geographic zones and number of proposed direct and indirect beneficiaries)?
 Provide any comments.
 Y 4.
 Is the percentage of staffing and operational costs by the Receiving UN Agency and by any implementing partners clearly visible and reasonable for the context (i.e. no more than 20% for staffing, reasonable operational costs, including travel and direct operational costs) unless well justified in narrative section?
-Y 5.
+X 5.
 Are staff costs proportionate to the amount of work required for the activity?
 And is the project using local rather than international staff/expertise wherever possible?
 What is the justification for use of international staff, if applicable?
-Y 6.
+X 9.
 Does the project propose purchase of materials, equipment and infrastructure for more than 15% of the budget?
-If yes, please state what measures are being taken to ensure value for money in the procurement process and their maintenance/ sustainable use for peacebuilding after the project end.
-N 7.
-N 8.
-Do the implementing agencies or the UN Mission bring any additional non-PBF source of funding/ in-kind support to the project?
+If yes, please state what measures are being taken to ensure value for money in the procurement process and their maintenance/ sustainable use for peacebuilding after the project end. z r' Does the project propose purchase of a vehicle(s) for the project?
+If yes, please provide justification as to why existing vehicles/ hire vehicles cannot be used. z ∞i Do the implementing agencies or the UN Mission bring any additional non-PBF source of funding/ in-kind support to the project?
 Please explain what is provided.
-And if not, why not.
-Y Additional funds will be provided by UNDP and UNICEF core resources to cover the cost of the staff.
+And if not, why not. ¥ Add UN staf in-4 Additional funds will be provided by UNDP and UNICEF core resources to cover the cost of the staff.
 Also expected pledges from donors and in-kind support by The Clingendael for one initial training.